AICordex/AIOfCordex-V.1.01/README.md

 ## **Overview**

-**NycthIA** is a state-of-the-art AI-driven command-line assistant capable of generating, analyzing, and debugging code across any programming language.
+**VioletLabs** is a state-of-the-art AI-driven command-line assistant capable of generating, analyzing, and debugging code across any programming language.
 Built with a focus on clarity, precision, and productivity, NycthIA empowers developers, engineers, and technical teams to bring their ideas to life faster than ever before.

 Whether you're prototyping, building production-grade software, or exploring new languages, NycthIA is your intelligent companion—always ready to assist, in any syntax or style.